When sports planners think of the Pacific Northwest, images of a dry desert region may not immediately come to mind.

 The Cascade mountain range, which extends from southern British Columbia through Washington and Oregon to Northern California, is located about two hours west of the Tri-Cities and protects the region from receiving large amounts of rain and snow.

 As a result, the cities of Kennewick, Richland and Pasco — which meet at the confluence of the Yakima, Snake and Columbia rivers and boast a combined population of about 290,000 people — are able to welcome a variety of outdoor sports events practically year-round.

-The Washington Interscholastic Activities Association brings the state high school cross-country meet to the area every November, and the Northwest Athletic Conference for junior colleges hosts an annual softball invitational in February.
+The Washington Interscholastic Activities Association brings the state high school cross-country meet to the area every November, and the Northwest Athletic Conference for junior colleges has hosted a softball invitational in February.
 For both events, temperatures typically reach into the 50s.

-Meanwhile, organizers of the National Softball Association of Washington’s popular Icebreaker, an annual April tournament with 130 teams that make use of just about every softball facility in the Tri-Cities area, might want to consider giving the event a new name.
+Meanwhile, organizers of the National Softball Association of Washington’s popular Icebreaker, an annual April tournament with over 100 teams that make use of just about every softball facility in the Tri-Cities area, might want to consider giving the event a new name.

 “We had to laugh one year, because the Icebreaker was played in 80-degree weather,” Cruz says, adding that temperatures also can hit triple digits in the summer — although it’s a dry heat.
 “One of the other neat things about our weather is that it doesn’t get too cold here.
 A lot of events that come here bring in teams that are eager to get out and play.
 We can help them do that.”

 This mid-sized metropolitan area has a lot more going for it than its appealing climate, and that is why the Tri-Cities host a wide range of national, regional and state athletic events.

 “We can do a little bit of everything, and we can accommodate just about anything,” Cruz says.

 Each of the locales in the Tri-Cities region offers its own sports facilities — including the following: